bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 It is RECOMMENDED that FIFF files with multiple parts use the `split-<index>` entity to indicate each part.

-Split files SHOULD be listed as separate recordings in the `scans.tsv` file.
+Split files MUST be listed as separate recordings in the `scans.tsv` file.

 Example: